Deimos-IT/Z_IUM/README.md

 # INIZIO SEZIONE DA FARE
 # START TO DO
 > missing
-1. smart watch UI
+1. smart watch UI, use templates to start your work
-	- [ ] show UI: go left/right
-	- [ ] show UI: simulate notifications extreme prediction temperature/flooding/weather/overpopulation,
+	- [ ] duplicated main page: notification: extreme prediction temperature/flooding/weather/overpopulation,
-          specify only remaining time occurency
+          specify only remaining time occurency and show what extreme event occurs clicking on notification triggers page to manage the emergency ->
-		- [ ] -> link to phone page or ignore: `cerca`  or `go home`, because of the catastrophic event
+		- [ ] -> link to phone page **or ignore**: `cerca`  or `go home`, because of the catastrophic event
+	- [ ] duplicated main page: simulate notification: go left/right
+		when notification is not visible
+		- [ ] bottom shows that you're navigating and by clicking goes to menu of navigation where you can
+			- [ ] exit from navigation or go back
+	- [ ] duplicated main page: simulate you're arrived at destination
+		- [ ] OPTIONAL: simulate you're arrived to an event or friend location
+	- [ ] duplicated main page: simulate notification: senior fell down
-	- [ ]  what else? find something
+		- [ ] after x seconds triggers call of pronto soccorso
+	- [x] duplicated main page: simulate notification: people coming to you becouse you are hosting an event works only when global variable properly set (no need to understand how)
-	- [x]  show UI: that you are organizing an event.
-          In the main application there is an icon that shows you are sharing your position
+		- [x] organizing event trigger from phone: an icon that shows you are sharing your position
-		- [x] -> link to phone page or stop event: `Stai organizzando evento`
+			- [x] stop event from smartwatch
 2. storyboards:
 	- [ ] 4 expose ambient display
 	- [x] 1 expose application usage